It was meant to be!

 ‘Marianne visited our office as a junior accompanied by her father.
 From the beginning we knew she was special but nobody could have predicted quite how she’s turned out.
 The way she has continued to train and develop her racing is a great inspiration to others.
 However, she’s still the same girl as we first met!
 It’s been a privilege to watch her grow and mature, day by day.
 She will always be a great inspiration to us and we believe in her dream to give women a stage to shine.
 Her energy and passion will help many people to build that dream together.
 Managers Rik van Dongen and Orlando van den Bosch.

 I couldn’t wish for a better life, my passion is my career and I have the opportunity to really change something in women cycling.
 I love racing, I love training, I love inspiring and crucially I still love riding my bike!
-The 2014 season will be important for my preparation towards Rio but also for the development of my team Rabo-Liv.
+The 2018 season will be important for the development of my team WaowDeals Pro Cycling.
 Together with all the girls and staff we are all developing l to become stronger as a team.
-The biggest goal of this season is the Team Time Trial where we want to battle for the world title.